mhoc/restful/README.md

 Paths should always be designed around a series of alternating nouns and IDs; a noun like 'users', then a user's ID, then attributes on that user, then IDs on those attributes, onward and onward.

-## No Verbs
+## Verbs and Edge Cases

 Every word typed into the path of your URL should be a noun.

 You'll naturally come across examples with every API where the thing you're trying to do just doesn't make sense as a noun.
-Here's one example, to help you on the path of creativity toward expressing these things as nouns: Your system has some kind of synchronization procedure, and you want to kick off a manual invocation of this sync.
+Here's one example: Your system has some kind of synchronization procedure, and you want to kick off a manual invocation of this sync.
 When thinking of this in terms of RPCs, the call might be: `invokeSync(syncId: string)`.
-In a restful API, this might be: `POST /sync/:sync_id/invocation`.
-What are we invoking?
-The invocation; a noun.
+In a restful API, this might be: `POST /syncs/:sync_id/invocations`.
+We're "creating an invocation"; even if that doesn't create a persistent _thing_ in the database, it still fits into the restful world as a noun.

+Now, let's say you need an API to cancel this manual invocation.
+Assumedly, that `POST` call actually did create something in a database, with a primary key; and you could now call `DELETE /syncs/:sync_id/invocations/:invocation_id` to cancel it.

+What if your API needs to support _both_ the actions of cancelling an in-progress sync, and deleting the existence of this sync invocation?
+How about something like:

+- Cancel in in-progress sync: `POST /syncs/:sync_id/invocations/:invocation_id/cancellation`
+- Delete the sync invocation entirely: `DELETE /syncs/:sync_id/invocations/:invocation_id`

+My point in going several steps down this path is: There is always a solution to these "my thing kinda looks like a verb" problems.
+Sometimes those solutions stretch the meaning of a "noun", or require some creativity.
+It helps if you think through the design of the entire system always keeping the nouns in mind; for example, maybe you aren't "cancelling a sync invocation", you're "creating a cancellation request for a sync invocation".
+Design the entire system under the impression that the only verbs you have in your lexicon are "create" "read" "update" and "delete".

 ## No Uppercase